hevela/django-plupload/README.md

         </form>
     </body>
     </html>

 **Installation**

-1.Install an app.
-Do it by adding:

-    'plupload',

-string to your settings.py -> INSTALLED_APPS = () dictionary.
+1.Add 'plupload' to your INSTALLED_APPS

 2.Register urls in your root urlconf urls.py adding string to your urlpatterns like so :

     #The url where the upload form is located:
     url(r'^$', 'plupload.views.upload'),

 3.In plupload/views.py, change the FILE_FOLDER var to whatever dir you want to use:

     FILE_FOLDER = "templates/static/media/csv_files/"

 Note that 'FILE_FOLDER' is relative to your 'PROJECT_PATH', wich is added in settings.py

 4.Edit templates and styles to meet your needs.
 (Optional)